corrode/corrode.github.io/content/blog/composition/index.md

 }
 ```

-You commit the code and move on, but you can't shake the feeling that
+You commit the code and move on, but you can't shake the feeling that something
-something is off.
-You've heard that Rust is a language that favors
+is off.
+You've heard that Rust is a language that favors composition over
-composition over inheritance, but you're not sure how that applies to your
-situation.
-The code feels... eerily imperative.
+inheritance, but the code looks eerily imperative.

 #### Writing the Output to the Console

-While you wait for a delivery of "Rustic Raspberry Rock Candy" to arrive,
+While you wait for a delivery of "Rustic Raspberry Rock Candy" to arrive, you
-you decide to add a feature to your program that prints the output to the
+decide to add a feature to your program that prints the output to the console.
-console.

 ```rust
 fn main() -> Result<()> {